We work proactively with ICAO to ensure standards are established to minimize aviation impacts on noise and local air quality.

 Emissions from aircraft engines that affect air quality are nitrogen oxides (NOx), carbon monoxide (CO), sulphur oxides (SOx), unburned hydrocarbons (HC), smoke and particulate matter (PM).
 Improved engine designs have gradually reduced the emissions of NOx and CO and have almost completely eliminated emissions of unburned hydrocarbons (HC) and smoke.

 Certification standards for engine emissions

 Aircraft engines have to meet mandatory certification requirements established by ICAO’s Committee on Aviation Environmental Protection.
 ICAO has adopted certification standards for NOx, CO, HC and smoke.
-In 2020, ICAO adopted a certification standard limiting emissions of non-volatile Particulate Matter (nvPM) from aircraft engines.
+In 2020, ICAO adopted a new certification requirement for non-volatile particulate matter, which will apply to new engine types from 2023.

 A comprehensive approach